brenns10/brennan.io/links.md

   the C compiler lays out variables in memory.
 - [Things Every Hacker Once Knew][things].
 Some really fun insights into the history of why things are the way they are now.
+- [Eudyptula Challenge][eudyptula].
+The challenge is now closed.
+I got in *just* under the wire.
+Hopefully it will reopen some day.

 [joel-unicode]: http://www.joelonsoftware.com/articles/Unicode.html
 [beej]: http://beej.us/guide/bgnet/